21goldy/Incubyte_Tdd_Submission/README.md

 - **Test**: `add("1,-2,3")` should throw an exception
 - **Implementation**: Check for negative numbers and throw an exception if found.
 ![case 6 output](docs/case_6.png)

+### Conclusion
+By following the TDD approach, we ensure that our `StringCalculator` is built incrementally with a focus on correctness and maintainability.
+Each step involves writing tests first, then implementing the necessary functionality to pass those tests